The Program

-The Leadership Dialogues speaker series is a fireside chat-style event featuring accomplished industry, political and non-profit leaders discussing the latest ideas in organizational research and ongoing practice with U-M faculty.
+The Leadership Dialogues speaker series is a fireside chat-style event featuring accomplished industry, political, and non-profit leaders discussing the latest ideas in organizational research and ongoing practice with U-M faculty.
 Speakers share advice on topics including how to develop leadership skills, lead purpose-driven organizations, and manage crises.
 All dialogues are free and open to the entire U-M community.

 Key Dates